heech1013/afda-space/README.md

 (2021.07 ~ 진행 중)

+- only comment things that have business logic complexity
 - update cache replacement policy
+  - `commit 297ea`
 - use meaningful and pronounceable variable names
   - `commit 5b5d9`
   - `commit be10b`